Galleon Attributes ⚓

 Add the Galleon Script

-Add the following to your Webflow project’s Site Settings > Custom Code > Head Code
+Add the following to your Webflow project’s Site Settings > Custom Code > Head Code:

 <script